 Q&A with Pre-College Grad Jasmin Fowler-Puja ’19

-Skidmore Pre-College grad Jasmin Fowler-Puja ’19 is a first-year student at Skidmore, with plans to major in art and psychology, and to possibly minor in dance.
-She likes to say she has two hometowns—Bethlehem, Penn., and Denpasar in Bali, Indonesia.
-Jasmin was homeschooled except for a few college courses she took in high school, including at Skidmore.
+Skidmore Pre-College grad Jasmin Fowler-Puja ’19 is a third-year student at Skidmore, majoring in art.
+She likes to say she has two home towns—Bethlehem, Pennsylvania, and Denpasar in Bali, Indonesia.
+Jasmin was home-schooled except for a few college courses she took in high school, including at Skidmore.

 Favorite part of Pre-College?